How should I use my dashboard?

 How should I use my study plan?

-- Click on 'Plan info' (top left of your screen) to check your parameters.
-Make sure that you have correctly entered your goal, your current level, your target level, and the number of months you are giving yourself to reach your goal.
-If necessary, adjust these parameters in 'Change settings' (top right of your screen).
+- Check your 'Plan info' to make sure that you have correctly entered your goal, your current level, your target level, and the number of months you are giving yourself to reach your goal.
+If necessary, adjust these parameters by clicking on 'Change settings' (top right of your screen).

 - Your study plan starts one level above the level you have chosen as your current level.
-For example, if you say your current level is ‘Lower Elementary’ or 'IELTS 3' or 'CEFR A2', then your study plan will start at the beginning of 'Upper Elementary' course content.
+For example, if you say your current level is 'Upper Elementary' or 'IELTS 3.5' or 'CEFR A2+', then your study plan will start at the beginning of 'Lower Intermediate' course content.

 - It is important not to have any gaps in your knowledge and active usage of your current level before you start studying the next level.
 If you feel you need to revise your current level, add your current level to your plan.
 You find this option in the middle of the screen just before your plan starts.